-- Meet the requirements outlined in the Alabama Handbook for Erosion and Sediment Control and Storm Water Management of Construction Sites and Urban Areas and the ALOA developed Erosion and Sediment Control Policy. - Demonstrate compliance with the ADEM registration requirements prior to initiating any earthwork at the site.

-Require turbidity monitoring at specified construction sites to ensure that site runoff not result in an increase of 50 NTU turbidity standards.
+- Meet the requirements outlined in the Alabama Handbook for Erosion and Sediment Control and Storm Water Management of Construction Sites and Urban Areas. - Demonstrate compliance with ALR100000 Notice of Intent requirements prior to initiating any earthwork at the site with use of the "AU Land Disturbance Authorization" form contained in the contract Front End documents. - Prior to requesting Termination of Coverage per ALR100000 from the State, the Contractor shall provide AU a completed "Notice of Intent to Close Permit" form to obtain concurrence from AU. - Require turbidity monitoring at specified construction sites to ensure that site runoff not result in an increase of 50 NTU turbidity standards.